Hao-Laboratory/OAM-Ctrl/README.md

 OAM-Ctrl is the open source code of the paper "**Generation of Arbitrary Longitudinal Polarization Vortices by Pupil Function Manipulation**".

 - **Please cite this paper if you use this code for the related calulation in your work.**
+- Current code is for proof of the concept only.
+Correspondence and requests of faster version (1000-time acceleration) should be addressed to Xiang Hao (haox@zju.edu.cn).
 - doi:...

 ## Getting Started